nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>
 * You cannot delete a developer who is **team leader**.
-In order, delete that developer you need to change the team leader using `editTeamLeader` command.
+To delete that developer, you'll have to change the team leader of that team using `editTeamLeader` command.
 Only then you can remove that developer from the team.
 </div>

 Click [here](#table-of-contents) to go back to contents.